International Society for Krishna Consciousness: United States

+New Vrindaban

+The New Vrindaban community was founded in 1968 in rural West Virginia by Kirtanananda Swami as a self-sufficient, proto-technological community, attempting to recreate a Vedic village.
+The local Protestant-majority community viewed New Vrindaban negatively, leading New Vrindaban to attempt to legitimize itself theologically via interreligious dialogue with the local Ministerial Association in the 1980s; however, the locals were more concerned with New Vrindaban's lifestyle choices and criminal allegations than theological issues.
+To legitimate themselves scholarly, the community published books and journals on ISKCON subjects and invited professors to share insights.
+By the late 1980s, New Vrindaban had gained "grudging acceptance" from the locals by focusing on improving secular values, i.e. "pragmatism, industry, relative cleanliness, openness, and perseverance".
+The community also serviced the Indian American community by providing a temple amenable to Hindu tradition, cultural education of second-generation immigrants, and cow-protection.
+Additionally, the local community viewed Indian-Americans as a more acceptable demographic for the sect and as financial contributors to ISKCON, allaying fears about religious conversion of locals.
+Despite these changes by the late 1980s, the community continued to uphold its traditions via the principles of pilgrimage, darsana, and prasada.

-Asia, Africa, and Australasia
+Asia, Africa, and Australia

 Asia is home to over 80 ISKCON affiliated centers, with most being located in Indonesia, Malaysia, and the Philippines.

 There are 69 affiliated ISKCON centers in Africa, four of which are rural farming communities and three of which are educational centers.
 ISKCON Durban hosts the world's largest Ratha Yatra Chariot Festival outside of India.

 There are six ISKCON centers, including one farming village in Australia and four temple centers in New Zealand.
-The Hare Krishna Temple in Christchurch, New Zealand, distributed free meals to mourners and the local Muslim community after a mosque shooting in March 2019.

-Subsidiaries
+Subsidiary organisations

 Bhaktivedanta Book Trust

 Bhaktivedanta Book Trust (BBT) is a nonprofit organization, of ISKCON, and supplies books both to ISKCON and to the book trade in general.
 BBT is the publisher of books on the Gaudiya Vaishnava.
 BBT was established in 1972 by A. C. Bhaktivedanta as the publisher for his books and for books by other authors.
 It also publishes the magazine Back to Godhead in multiple languages.

-Apart from the BBT's work in publishing, it helps finance the construction and renovation of Krishna temples in the Gaudiya Vaishnava holy places like Vrindavan and Mayapur.
+The Friends of Lord Krishna

+The Friends of Lord Krishna (FOLK) was established in 1979 to spread ISKCON teachings to non-Hindu British people in a less intense manner than the movement's original methods.
+Via the publication of a FOLK magazine, leveraging friend networks of devotees, V.I.P. programmes to attract celebrities, and university programmes to target young people, the group seeks to spread ISKCON principles amongst a non-monastic audience who would be expected to retain their ordinary lives and careers.

 Cow protection and ISCOWP

-ISCOWP (International Society for Cow Protection) claims to "present alternatives to agricultural and dietary practices that support and depend upon the meat and dairy industries’ slaughter of the cow".
+ISCOWP (International Society for Cow Protection) claims to "present alternatives to agricultural and dietary practices that support and depend upon the meat and dairy industries' slaughter of the cow".